- Infectious diseases

 - A shot.
 A flu shot contains an inactivated vaccine made of killed virus.
 The injection is usually given in the arm.
 An intradermal (in the skin) vaccine is also available for people 18 to 64 years of age.
 Because the viruses in this vaccine are killed (inactivated), the shot won't cause you to get the flu, but it will enable your body to develop the antibodies necessary to ward off influenza viruses.

-What are the main differences between the two types of flu vaccine?
+What are the main differences between a flu shot and the nasal spray vaccine?

 Both the flu shot and the nasal spray help protect you from influenza.
 But there are differences to consider before deciding between the two.